shamvoke/shamvoke/src/_posts/2026-05-10-a-sham-guide-to-arch-linux.md

 #### Next

-Now feel free to try out diffrent options.
+Feel free to try out diffrent options.
 Like installing with `linux-zen` kernel, a diffrent Desktop Enviroment from kDE, with ZRAM on, and the vast options you could explore!

 Stay Curious,